jaybeecave/resume/README.md

 - More accurate view on how long projects take
 - More goal orientated mindset
 - Better self awareness/discipline

-I also built a CMS, and a bunch of great tooling to speed up the development process in Golang.

 Lastly, I launched [Relapse](https://relapse.nerdy.co.nz "Keeping track of your day just became a cinch") the time tracking application for OSX using __Node.js__, __Electron__, __Vue.js__ and __HTML5 canvas__.